Generalizing to unseen domains via distribution matching: Experimental Setup and Results

-Results of previous experiments correspond to an optimistic scenario where target data is available for at least selecting the best performing model.
-This is not the case in practice since varying target distributions might appear.
-In Table \ref{tab:stop_crit}, we compare results obtained further considering stopping criteria that only use information from the source domains, such as validation accuracy on the source domains and training task loss.
-For comparison, we also present the performance reported by \cite{li2018deep} for CIDDG, since a stopping criterion using solely data from source domains was employed in that case.
-We notice that, when using the task loss as stopping criterion, our strategy outperforms CIDDG for almost all domains while its performance severely degrades when Sketch is the unseen domain.
 As an alternative to AlexNet, we further evaluate the performance of the proposed approach using the convolutional stack of a ResNet-18 \cite{he2016deep}, since it has shown promising results in recent work \cite{carlucci2019domain}.
-We compare our approach with JiGen\footnote{ Results are generated using JiGen authors' source code (\url{https://github.com/fmcarlucci/JigenDG}).} adopting the same previous stopping criteria for both methods.
-We further report in Table \ref{tab:stop_crit} the performance obtained by JiGen as reported in \cite{carlucci2019domain} although it is unclear which stopping criteria were adopted for that case.
+We compare our approach with JiGen\footnote{ Results are generated using JiGen authors' source code (\url{https://github.com/fmcarlucci/JigenDG}).} adopting the same previously-discussed test data access methods for both approaches.
+We further report in Table~\ref{tab:stop_crit} the performance obtained by JiGen as reported in \cite{carlucci2019domain} although it is unclear which stopping criteria were adopted for that case.
 We observe that replacing AlexNet by ResNet-18 yields a more stable average performance across stopping criteria.
-Based mostly on the results obtained with AlexNet, we remark that different criteria might be too optimistic/pessimistic, and as such, one practical recommendation we can draw from our results is that the best methodology to be adopted when studying domain generalization strategies is to \emph{report their performance across different stopping criteria}.
+Based on the results obtained with AlexNet, we remark that results might be too optimistic/pessimistic depending on the assumed access method to unseen distributions, and as such, in order to allow fair comparison between different approaches, \emph{the performance across different access methods should be reported}.